LogWithJo/LoginPage/README.md

 ## About

-This was my first complete project in my TypeScript learning roadmap.
+This was my mini project in my Javascript learning roadmap.

-The main goal was to understand how TypeScript integrates with JavaScript and how type safety improves development.
+The main goal was to understand how regex works in JavaScript with a soft UI animations

-Looking back, I noticed some weaknesses in the project architecture, particularly duplicated logic and code organization issues.
-This happened because I initially started with simple features and gradually kept expanding the project without refactoring earlier code.

-I considered rebuilding the project from scratch, but I felt that would not be the best use of time.
-Instead, I decided to focus on learning better architectural patterns in React and applying those lessons to future projects.

 ---

 ## Features

-* Add tasks with due dates
-* Search tasks
-* Mark tasks as completed or uncompleted
-* Delete tasks with undo support
-* Restore deleted tasks from a deleted-tasks popup
-* Drag-and-drop task ordering
-* View task statistics:

-  * Finished tasks
-  * Pending tasks
-  * Deleted tasks
+* Aregex for the email validation
+* Aregex for the password validation
 * Responsive design

 ---